venturadan/startup/notes.md

 	2. 3rem is relative to the document, instead of the parent font
 	3. start/end instead of left/right for language agnostic placment
 9. Box model---In HTML, everything is boxes:content, padding, border, margin---make sure you are on the right element, and look at elements/style box view
-10. you can tweak everything in browser debugger
+10. you can tweak everything in browser debugger---edit as HTML
 11. Get to know all the CSS stuff
 12. HTML is content/semantic "structure", but not location/relation structure
 13. learn more about fonts and animation (we went way too fast)
 14. what is the `display` style thing that we skipped?
 15. native app and responsive design are different
-17. not my job to know all the HTML/CSS/etc.  My job is to give mental models, work flow, how to debug/problem solve, find answers, etc.
-18. `<meta name="viewport"/>` tells device to not guess scaling
+16. `<meta name="viewport"/>` tells device to not guess scaling
 	1. Lots of stuff we do is because of legacy problems (like when pages weren't written well for a device) that still haven't gone away yet
-19. Froggy?
+17. Froggy?
+What the heck is this?
-20. bootstrap framework
+18. bootstrap framework
-21. CDN content delivery network
+21. CDN is a content delivery network---just a URL-accessible repo of stuff?

 # Week 5
 1. you can do local storage in the browser that survives refresh (it's in simon-js?)
 	1. should we put something about it in slides and instruction?
+I think it comes later?
-2. JS is interpretted; Chrome took over because V8 (it's interpreter) is such a good interpreter
+2. JS is interpretted; Chrome took over because V8 (its interpreter) is such a good interpreter
 	1. Node.js is that interpreter pulled out and wrapped in a command line console program
 3. What is a good answer to the difference between compile and interpret---they both create binaries?
 Compile once (locally) or "compile" on demand (interpreter)
-4. console tab in Chrome Inspect is a JS interpreter
+4. console tab in Chrome Inspect is a JS interpreter---is this true/exact?
 	1. sources tab lets you see code, breakpoints, step through, etc.
 6. If you want to have liveserver run JS, you need to either tell it to load Node.js, or write some HTML for it to pass to a browser, which will then run it.
 7. JS is weakly typed
 8. figure out the code thing we did in class for most of the time
 9. pop out debugger from the browser
-10. what the heck was lee talking about object vs object? objects like dictionary or map?
+10. what the heck was Lee talking about object vs object vs Object? objects like dictionary or map?
 11. undefined vs null
 	undefined is a type (like object is) and a "value" for that type?